-Table 8-53 • System Settings Tab
+Table 8-54 • System Settings Tab

-Column/Field Description Security Vulnerability Options Select the CVSS (Common Vulnerability Scoring System) version- CVSS v3.0 or CVSS v2 in which to display security vulnerability scores and severities in the Code Insight Web UI.
+Column/Field Description Security Vulnerability Options Select the CVSS (Common Vulnerability Scoring System) version- CVSS v3.x (3.0 and 3.1) or CVSS v2.0 in which to display security vulnerability scores and severities in the Code Insight Web UI.
 Initially, CVSS v 2.0 is the default.
 If you switch versions, the CVSS scores and severity values displayed for vulnerabilities will be impacted, as will policies based on these values.
 For more information, see Security Vulnerabilities Associated with Inventory and Managing Policy Profiles.

-Security Vulnerabilities Associated with Inventory Managing Policy Profiles Policy Details Page
+Security Vulnerabilities Associated with Inventory Managing Policy Profiles Policy Details Window